 The core competences within this research group are formal methods from computer science, control theory, discrete event modelling, verification and optimization, applied to flexible production systems.

 The research group is internationally well recognized.
 General Motors R&D, Warren, USA recently identified the group as one of their long-term strategic research partners globally within automation.

-Research group leader: Professor Bengt Lennartson, Department of Signal and Systems, Chalmers.
+Research group leader: Professor Bengt Lennartson, Department of Electrical Engineering, Chalmers University of Technology, Sweden.

 The group includes at present 4 professors, 1 additional senior researcher and 11 PhD students.

 From January 2017 Bengt Lennartson is IEEE Fellow for his contributions to hybrid and discrete event systems for automation and sustainable production.

 IEEE Fellow is the highest grade of membership in the world’s largest technical professional organization, given to persons with an outstanding record of accomplishments in any of the IEEE fields of interest.

 Industrial and scientific challenges